Garoppolo, coming off 0.0 rating, sharp vs. K.C.

 Garoppolo and the first-team offense capped their final two drives with 29- and 35-yard field goals from kicker Robbie Gould before handing over quarterback duties to backup Nick Mullens.

-That likely will be the end of Garoppolo's preseason, as Shanahan has previously said he does not intend to play Garoppolo or most of the starters in the preseason finale.
+Saturday's start likely will be the end of Garoppolo's preseason.
+Shanahan has previously said he does not intend to play Garoppolo or most of the starters in the preseason finale.